Frequently Asked Questions

 Have up to date anti-virus and anti-spyware software as well as up to date system software.
 Run periodic scans to ensure your computer is clean.

-No. While keeping your virus definitions up-to-date greatly lowers your chance of getting hit with a harmful virus, there is no way to protect yourself completely.
+No. While keeping your virus definitions up to date greatly lowers your chance of getting hit with a harmful virus, there is no way to protect yourself completely.
 This is why it is so important to back up your important files regularly.
 There is no replacement for backing up your data.

-New viruses are being developed every day, and companies are working day and night to update virus definitions for the user to keep them protected.
+New viruses are being developed every single day, and companies are working day and night to update virus definitions for the user to keep them protected.
 The best way to stay safe is to update your anti-virus as much as possible.
 If you paid for your antivirus, keep your subscription up-to-date.

 All dorm facilities (with the exception of The Village) are now wireless.
-Wireless routers are not allowed, or supported, in our wireless dorm facilities.
+Wireless routers are not allowed or supported in our wireless dorm facilities.